my2ndhead/hyperthreat/README.md

 Yes, but beside being a premium app and out of reach for many Splunk user, several key features are missing in ES:

--Collecting and storing evidence
+- Collecting and storing evidence
--Easy baselining commands
+- Easy baselining commands
--Securely monitoring insider threats with hashing and encryption algorithms, making the Hyperthreat app the only app that respects employee privacy.
+- Securely monitoring insider threats with hashing and encryption algorithms, making the Hyperthreat app the only app that respects employee privacy.

 # Has the app been tested in production?